 Once he completed his research and had visualized the twilight in that winter of long ago, he submitted several rough sketches for the company’s approval.
 After the drawing was approved, the artist started to painting the scene.
 Later that year, the company unveiled Singerly’s Call to Alarm, a fitting tribute to past firefighters who established a tradition of service and to the present members who faithfully serve the community.

-From that high vantage point, the operators were able to provide a watchful eye, scanning the horizon for any sign of trouble.
-Working in conjunction with other fire towers, they could triangulate the location and dispatch forestry and fire companies to the spot where an incipient blaze had started.
+From that high vantage point, the operators could provide a watchful eye, scanning the horizon for any sign of trouble.
+Working with other fire towers, they could triangulate the location and dispatch forestry and fire companies to the spot where an incipient blaze had started.
 This early warning system was critical in the time when the county was less developed and notification of a fire in an undeveloped area might be delayed.

-During World War II, the lookouts also doubled as posts for the identification of airplanes.
+During World War II, the lookouts also doubled as posts for identifying airplanes.
 By the late 1960s, the importance of these protective measures for early warning was declining, though seasonal staffing continued into the 1970s.
-At some point in recent decades the State stopped operating the towers as they had become obsolete due to the diminished value as an early warning system.
+At some point in recent decades, the State stopped operating the towers as they had become obsolete due to their diminished value as an early warning system.

 For a complete report on Forest Fire Tower Properties across Maryland, see this helpful report from the Maryland Department of Natural Resources.